Off-Shell Strings II: Black Hole Entropy: Susskind and Uglum Revisited

 So, we see that the conical deficit in target spacetime is directly related to the nonzero graviton tadpole.
 At $\rb_{\textrm{Rindler}} = 2\pi$, it vanishes.\footnote{Because $\beta^\Phi$ has no dependence on curvature, there is no dilaton $\Phi$ tadpole, although there is a $\tilde{\Phi}$ tadpole due to the RG flow of the metric.
 See section VII in \cite{AW1} for a discussion of the difference.} This is consistent with the fact that a non-zero tadpole signals an unstable vacuum which emits strings, in this case, from the conical tip on the black hole horizon.

 While it would be interesting to explore the effects of this string emission from a real-time perspective, in this section we instead explore the RG flow of the cone, due to the nonzero $\beta$ function at the tip when $\rb \ne 2\pi$.
 On a smooth manifold increasing the size of the cutoff $\eps$ corresponds to a \emph{Ricci flow} process on the target space manifold.
+This statement holds only at leading order in $\apr$.
+The RG flow has additional corrections, beyond the usual notion of Ricci flow, at higher order in $\alpha^\prime$, which can also involve the dilaton.

+However, at leading order in $\alpha^\prime$, it happens to be the case that there are no $R$ terms in the dilaton $\beta$ function $\beta^{\Phi}$; hence at this order, it is actually consistent to ignore the dilaton when starting with a NLSM for which it is constant.
+As a result, the usual Ricci flow is valid at least when working at linear order in the angle deficit $\beta - 2\pi$.
+This is the case that matters for \eqref{eq:GravitonTadpole}.

 Is there a Ricci flow from a conical manifold with an arbitrary $\rb \neq 2\pi$ to $\rb_{\textrm{Rindler}} = 2\pi$ through which the cone becomes flat?
-It turns out this type of flow is known as \textit{smoothening} Ricci flow.\footnote{The definitions and discussion in this section are largely drawn from chapters 4 and 5 in \cite{RamosRicciFlow:2017}}.
+It turns out this type of flow is known as \textit{smoothening} Ricci flow.\footnote{The definitions and discussion in this section are largely drawn from chapters 4 and 5 in \cite{RamosRicciFlow:2017}}

 As usually defined, the Ricci flow describes the evolution of a \textit{smooth} Riemannian metric on a manifold.
-The Ricci flow equation is then expressed in terms of a time-dependent metric $g(t)$ as
+The Ricci flow equation is then expressed in terms of a time-dependent metric $G(t)$ as

 where $R_{\mu \nu}$ is the Ricci \textit{tensor} and $\Delta$ is a spin-2 analogue of the Laplacian operator.
 On a 2-dimensional conical manifold, however, it is not clear that Ricci flow even exists (in the sense that manifold will uniformize) due to the infinite (delta function) curvature at the conical singularity.
 Indeed, the Ricci flow equation (in the smooth part of the manifold not including the puncture), in terms of the conformal metric on the cone becomes